 The magnificent Ponta da Piedade rock formations in Lagos

-The Ponta da Piedade is located near Lagos in the Western Algarve.
+The Ponta da Piedade is located near Lagos, our favorite place to stay in Algarve.
 It’s one of the most scenic places in Portugal thanks to its impressive setting of cliffs, tock formations, caves and grottos surrounded by crystal-clear waters.
 The views are gorgeous and a picture-perfect rocky staircase leads visitors to the waterside, where they can participate in boat trips or kayak tours to explore the nature caves and grottos.
 Because of to the low tide, the morning is the best time of day to take such a tour.
 Some of the rock formations are so distinct that locals have given them names.

 Tranquility at the Mosteiro de Santa Maria da Vitória in Batalha